United States government group chat leaks: Investigation into unauthorized disclosures

-On March 21, Hegseth's chief of staff, Joe Kasper, signed a memo that requested an investigation into "recent unauthorized disclosures of national security information involving sensitive communications", adding "the use of polygraphs in the execution of this investigation will be in accordance with applicable law and policy."
+On March 21, Hegseth's chief of staff, Joseph "Joe" R. Kasper, signed a memo that requested an investigation into "recent unauthorized disclosures of national security information involving sensitive communications", adding "the use of polygraphs in the execution of this investigation will be in accordance with applicable law and policy."
 The leaks under investigation included military operational plans for the Panama Canal, a second carrier headed to the Red Sea, Elon Musk's unusual visit to the Pentagon, and the pausing of the collection of intelligence to Ukraine.
-(Note: Even though the Trump administration confirmed that Musk has no official role at the Department of Government Efficiency (DOGE), Musk has worked (Note: Trump has repeatedly stated that Musk is "in charge" of DOGE, although the administration has stated that he is neither an official nor an employee in the organization, nor authorized to make government decisions.
-On March 18, 2025, the United States District Court for the District of Maryland determined that Elon Musk was "the leader of DOGE" and was exercising the authority of its lawful administrator on a de facto basis.) in support of DOGE and has been present for several of President Trump's Cabinet meetings.
+(Note: Even though the Trump administration confirmed that Musk had no official role at the Department of Government Efficiency (DOGE), Musk had worked (Note: Trump had repeatedly stated that Musk was "in charge" of DOGE, although the administration had stated that he was neither an official nor an employee in the organization, nor authorized to make government decisions.
+On March 18, 2025, the United States District Court for the District of Maryland determined that Elon Musk was "the leader of DOGE" and was exercising the authority of its lawful administrator on a de facto basis.) in support of DOGE and had been present for several of President Trump's Cabinet meetings.
 On March 21, 2025, after the Kasper memo was signed, both the Pentagon and the White House vehemently denied reports that Elon Musk visited the Pentagon to receive a briefing on war plans in the event of a war with China.)

 On April 15, 2025, Darin Selnick, who was the Pentagon's deputy chief of staff, was suspended, and Dan Caldwell, senior adviser to Hegseth, was escorted from the Pentagon.
 Hegseth had noted Caldwell as the best staff point of contact for the National Security Council as it prepared for the launch of strikes against the Houthis in Yemen.
 Both Defense Department officials' administrative leaves occurred amid allegations of leaking sensitive and classified materials.
 It is unknown if any polygraph tests had been administered.

 According to a later report from The Guardian, Justin Fulcher, a former Pentagon lead for the US DOGE Service Temporary Organization who Hegseth had recently appointed as a senior adviser, falsely claimed to know of an illegal NSA wiretap implicating Selnick, Caldwell and the deputy secretary's chief of staff Colin Carroll in the leaks.
 These claims reportedly contributed to the aides' firings.
 Fulcher denied the account.
 In March 2025, Forbes magazine found that Fulcher had apparently overstated his national security and business accomplishments.